An Elegant, Rustic Thanksgiving Table

-This is the first year that we will be having Thanksgiving dinner at our house so of course that means I need to go all out with a beautiful tablescape, right?
-I thought so too 😉 Admittedly, it will most likely just be the two of us (three if you count our pup, Sage).
-Both of our families live out of state so it makes it hard to always be together for the holidays.
+Most years it’s just the two of us for Thanksgiving (three if you count our pup, Sage).
 But you can believe me when I say that we will still be busting out the good china and filling our bellies with turkey and pie in style.
-It’s Thanksgiving tradition! (or at least it is now 😉 )

 I teamed up with Keeley (our favorite Bozeman photographer) to bring you today’s post all about how I created our Thanksgiving tablescape along with a few tips for creating your own!